-1 orted late - This was filed late in Dec.
-2012 by the former Grants & Contracts Manager. the imp C Manager is no longer with us, and we are unable to determine the circumstances of late filing.
-We have made changes to our positions and reporting responsibilities and lemented new procedures.
-14801 Swisscontact Indonesia Rep tim this awa rep sub rep borted late - This sub-award was awarded in July, 2012.
-G&C Manager in charge at the e is no longer with us and we are unable to determine the initial circumstances regarding sub-award.
-However; the EPA did not report the grant to the FSRS site nor were they re of their reporting responsibility making it impossible for DRI to submit a FFATA ort.
-DRI referred the EPA to OMB M-09-19, guidance for Federal Agencies, and sequently the EPA submitted the report to FSRS.
-DRI was then able to file the FFATA ort.
-We will better document our efforts to get agencies to set up the award on the ATA site.
-6300-647-3008 G1 Rep \$25 exc per and IAP20092 Board of Regents/UNLV ported Late - This award was initially issued in April, 2013 for an amount less than ,000 which is the threshold for FFATA reporting.
-It was not clear that this award would eed the \$25,000 threshold.
-G&C Manager unexpectedly passed away & was the only son who had worked with FFATA.
-Notes indicated that sub-award was under \$25,000 not reportable.
-FFATA report was filed as soon as modification was made increasing l sub-award above threshold.
+6310-647-3100 W81XWH1110438 Board of Regents/UNLV (26) ((2 2227 Reported late - This was filed late in Dec.
+2012 by the former Grants & Contracts Manager.
+G&C Manager is no longer with us, and we are unable to determine the circumstances of the late filing.
+We have made changes to our positions and reporting responsibilities and implemented new procedures.
+83514801 Swisscontact Indonesia 6360-663-2327 Reported late - This sub-award was awarded in July, 2012.
+G&C Manager in charge at the time is no longer with us and we are unable to determine the initial circumstances regarding this sub-award.
+However; the EPA did not report the grant to the FSRS site nor were they aware of their reporting responsibility making it impossible for DRI to submit a FFATA report.
+DRI referred the EPA to OMB M-09-19, guidance for Federal Agencies, and subsequently the EPA submitted the report to FSRS.
+DRI was then able to file the FFATA report.
+We will better document our efforts to get agencies to set up the award on the FFATA site.
+6300-647-3008 G11AP20092 Board of Regents/UNLV Reported Late - This award was initially issued in April, 2013 for an amount less than \$25,000 which is the threshold for FFATA reporting.
+It was not clear that this award would exceed the \$25,000 threshold.
+G&C Manager unexpectedly passed away & was the only person who had worked with FFATA.
+Notes indicated that sub-award was under \$25,000 and not reportable.
+FFATA report was filed as soon as modification was made increasing total sub-award above threshold.